Teaching Family Medicine Residents

 In just two weeks of your time, you will be contributing to a community in need of assistance and help expose DFCM residents to exciting and rewarding work in northern Ontario.

-Help prepare second-year residents for rural family medicine by working with them in your community over six-month rotations.
-The Rural Residency Program is part of the Teaching Practices Division.
+Help prepare second-year residents for comprehensive family medicine by working with them in your community over six-month rotations.
+The Integrated Communities Stream is part of the Teaching Practices Division.